 Supplements and Herbs That May Help

 Aged Garlic Extract: During a recent study that appeared in the journal Frontiers of Nutrition, researchers from the University of Adelaide in Australia reported that Aged Garlic Extract produced an average 10 mmHg drop in systolic blood pressure and a 5.4 mmHg drop in diastolic blood pressure in 58% of people taking the herb.
-An earlier study published in the European Journal of Clinical Nutrition also showed that AGE produced similar results for lowering systolic blood pressure.8 To read more about these studies, you can download our guide Aged Garlic Extract and Cardiovascular Health: What The Science Says.
+An earlier study published in the European Journal of Clinical Nutrition also showed that AGE produced similar results for lowering systolic blood pressure.8

 Nattokinase: Research has revealed that natto extract, a traditional Japanese fermented food made from soybeans, can lower blood pressure levels in individuals with lifestyle related diseases such as hypertension.9 Nattokinase works by reinforcing the actions of plasmin, your body’s own enzyme that breaks down the clotting agent called fibrin, thereby preventing abnormal thickening of the blood.
 Because plasmin production slows as you age, this type of support is a real help for those looking to naturally lower blood pressure.10

 Obesity is a medical condition that occurs when a person carries excess weight or body fat that might affect their health.
-Over 40% of American are obese.11 Carrying excess weight may increase the risk for many health problems, including Type 2 diabetes, hypertension, cardiovascular problems, sleep apnea, and osteoarthritis, to name a few.12 Studies show that obesity in known to impair immunity by decreasing cytokine production, altering lymphocyte function, and reducing dendritic cell function.13 And what does all that mean?
+Over 40% of American are obese.11 Carrying excess weight may increase the risk for many health problems, including Type 2 diabetes, hypertension, cardiovascular problems, sleep apnea, and osteoarthritis, to name a few.12 Studies show that obesity is known to impair immunity by decreasing cytokine production, altering lymphocyte function, and reducing dendritic cell function.13 And what does all that mean?
 Well, it means that if you are obese, it can increase your risk of infection and complications, like pneumonia, sepsis, and other viral infections.